Skip to product information

 Sale Sold out

-This book tells the story of how the monarchy aimed at creating a new capital city in a remote and forgotten area of the empire and shows how the local Creole bourgeoisie rapidly assumed the role o...
+This book tells the story of how the monarchy aimed at creating a new capital city in a remote and forgotten area of the empire.
+It also shows how the local Creole bourgeoisie rapidly assumed the r...

 Read More